 - Startup Martinsville, Virginia, an eight week boot-camp program, culminating into a business plan competitions, where participants vie for a total of $50,000 in grant funds and other prizes.

 West Piedmont Workforce Development Board contracts with the Chamber of Commerce to administer its business services to help offset training expenses.
+The Chamber's Business Services Manager, Robbie Knight, can assist you with an application prior to the start of professional development or on the job training for a new employee.

 In addition to the Chamber of Commerce and its charitable affiliate, C-PEG, there are a number of entities that can help you with your startup or expansion in the City of Martinsville.